-As the parent of a IN THIS BOOKLET
+As the parent of a IN THIS POOK ET

-student you have Parent Involvement and Community Engagement
+student you have IN THIS BOOKLET

-many rights and Rights and Responsibilities
+many rights and Parent Involvement and Community Engagement

 responsibilities.
-This
+This Rights and Responsibilities

 booklet talks about Attendance

-many of those and General Absences
+many of those and Student Services / Student Safety

-laws, policies and Student Services / Student Safety
+laws, policies and Bus Transportation

-statutes which cover Bus Transportation
+statutes which cover Health Services

 them.
-We suggest Health Services
+We suggest 50

 you read it.
-We must Instruction and Curriculum
+We must

-get the signed form University Admissions
+get the signed form university Admissions

-returned or your School Records and Student Achievement
+returned or your r School Records and Student Achievement

-child may not be able Discrimination, Harassment, Protections, Complaints and Procedures 28
+child may not be able Discrimination, Harassment, Protections, Complaints and Procedures 40

 to attend classes.

-Togohomo build some Discipline
+Discipline

 Teachers build your Student Conduct Code

-child's education District Calendar
+child's education n District Calendar

 one day at a Elementary Bell Schedules

-time, so every day Secondary Bell Schedules
+time, so every day

 is essential.
-In
+In Secondary Deli Schedules

-elementary, middle, The references at the end of the sections in this booklet include the following codes:
+elementary, middle, The references at the end of the sections in this booklet include the

-junior, and high BP District Board Policy
+junior, and high following codes:

-school, moving AR Administrative Regulation
+school, moving BPDistrict Board Policy

-ahead, or even EC Education Code HSC
+ahead, or even 9

-graduation, can PC Penal Code
+graduation, can EC Education Code

-be put in jeopardy WIC Welfare and Institutions Code
+be put in jeopardy HSC Health and Safety Code PC

-if too many days CCR California Code of Regulations
+if too many days WIC Welfare and Institutions Code

 are missed.
-Work CC Civil Code
+Work CCR California Code of Regulations

-with the teacher FC Family Code
+with the teacher CC Civil Code

-when a child GC Government Code
+when a child FCFamily Code GCGovernment Code

 must miss school.
-VC
+VC Vehicle Code

 Get homework BPC Business and Professions Code

-assignments and FAC Food and Agriculture Code USC United States Code
+assignments and FACFood and Agriculture Code

 review work.
-There
+There USC

-is only one chance
+is only one chance CFRCode of Federal Regulations ESEAElementary and Secondary Education Act

-to get a great
+to get a great PPRA Pupil Privacy Rights Amendment

 education.
 FERPA Family Educational Rights and Privacy Act

-© 2021 Schoolyard PPACA Patient Protection and Affordable Care Act
+© 2022 Schoolyard PPACA Patient Protection and Affordable Care Act

-Title VI Title VI (or VII, or IX) of the Civil Rights Act of 1964
+CommunicationsTM, all Title VI Title VI (or VII, or IX) of the Civil Rights Act of 1964 IDEA Individuals with Disabilities Education Act

-CommunicationsTM, all IDEAIndividuals with Disabilities Education Act § 504Section 504 of the Rehabilitation Act of 1973
+rights reserved § 504Section 504 of the Rehabilitation Act of 1973

-rights reserved EOA Equal Opportunities Act
+- EOA Equal Opportunities Act

-△ 40% recycled paper CIF
+♣ 40% recycled paper CIF California Interscholastic Federation